mbiregueye/API_ecommerce/README.md

 - The express dependenciesJS mongoose dotenv nodemon ...
 - A MongoDB Cloud database

+Nb: Go to the master branch to retrieve the project.

 A secure connection with password with Crypto.Js and Token Management